wso2/docs-is/en/docs/extend/write-a-custom-global-scope-validator.md

 ---

-## Deploying and configuring the custom scope validator
+## Deploy and configure the custom scope validator

 Follow the instructions given below to deploy and enforce the custom global scope validator in WSO2 IS.